kuzned/stm32-swv-trace/README.md

 If the `syscalls.c` file is missing or not implemented, the entire `_write` function must be overwritten.
 In this case `ITM_Send Char` is inside this `_write` function, which we insert into the code instead of `__io_putchar`.
 The other parts of the code are the same.

 - **bluepill-plus_swv_advanced**
 This time, the `_write` function was overwritten again and the visibility of the code was somehow improved.
-LED blinking was also added before the delay to visually show the counting.
+LED blinking was also added to visually show the counting.
 The counting process can also be shown graphically.
-To do this, after switching to the Debug perspective, click on Window -> Show View -> SWV -> SWV Data Trace Timeline Graph.
-Next, click on the wrench icon in the SWV Data Trace Timeline Graph and, under the Comparator block, enter `count` into the 'Var/Addr:' field and check the 'Enable' box.
+To do this, after switching to the Debug perspective, click on `Window -> Show View -> SWV -> SWV Data Trace Timeline Graph`.
+Next, click on the wrench icon in the corresponding tab and, under the `Comparator` block, enter `count` into the `Var/Addr:` field and check the `Enable` box.
 This will allow you to use the already defined global static variable, i.e., `count`, to be monitored in the graphics form.
-Then, do the same as in point 5 of the [Software Setup](#software-setup) section above, but this time for the 'SWV Data Trace Timeline Graph' tab.
+Then, do the same as in point 5 of the [Software Setup](#software-setup) section above, but this time for the `SWV Data Trace Timeline Graph` tab.
 You should see the step graph of the `count` variable values printed in the console.

+> [!NOTE]
+> Thus, it's possible to debug the code and monitor the value of a variable in different ways:
+- The value's change can be shown by an LED.
+This allows us to see that it has changed, but we don't know its current state
+- The value can be printed to the IDE's console to show its actual value at the current moment in time
+- The value and its changes can be shown on a graph as a function of time

 > [!TIP]
 > To avoid losing the first character of the very first string being printed, a small delay of 0.1 seconds is inserted into the code before the start of the loop.